zopefoundation/zc.ngi/src/zc/ngi/README.txt

 UDP Support
 ===========

-To send a UDP message, just use an implementations udp method:
+To send a UDP message, just use an implementation's udp method:

     >>> zc.ngi.testing.udp(('', 42), "hello")